 Meeting onsite sewage treatment laws is usually one of the most challenging parts of living off-grid.

 In New York State, you won’t be able to get a building permit if an approved wastewater disposal system is not available.
 This means connecting to the public sewer or installing a septic tank in most cases.
 However, there are some exceptions to the use of alternative off-grid systems for waste disposal.

 Required to Connect to the Public Sewer

-While State law does not currently require it, many municipalities in NY require you to connect to the public sewer if one is located nearby.
-This effectively makes it illegal to live completely off-the-grid in many parts of New York.
+While State law does not currently require it, many municipalities in NY require you to connect to the public sewer if one is nearby.
+This makes living completely off-the-grid in many parts of New York illegal.

-If you want to recycle graywater or use other non-potable water for things like flushing toilets, you will have a hard time doing it legally in New York State.
+If you want to recycle graywater or use other non-potable water for things like flushing toilets, you will have difficulty doing it legally in New York State.
 The law requires all graywater for flushing toilets to be disinfected.
 Even non-potable water from rainwater harvesting has to be filtered by a 100-micron or finer filter before it can legally be used for flushing toilets.

 You’ll have to check with your local health inspector about the permitting requirements to have your water quality as reclaimed water.

 Compost toilets are legal in New York.
 They must be NSF Standard 41 Certified or equivalent and have a warranty of at least 5 years.

 It is even legal only to use a compost toilet or other non-waterborne system on your property.
 The law states that these systems are allowed: